Dandridge Sisters

-The Dandridge Sisters were an American all-girl singing trio, started in 1934 in Los Angeles, California, and ended in 1940, comprising the sisters Vivian and Dorothy Dandridge together with their friend Etta Jones (not the more well-known jazz vocalist Etta Jones).
+The Dandridge Sisters were an American all-girl singing trio, started in 1934 in Los Angeles, California, and ended in 1940, comprising the sisters Vivian and Dorothy Dandridge together with their friend Etta Jones (not the more well-known jazz vocalist Etta Jones, her namesake).
 They had a short period of fame traveling around the United States performing for night clubs, theatres, radio shows, and eventually left the U.S. to tour in Europe.
 Dorothy Dandridge decided to become a solo artist, the band split, and each woman then pursued projects individually.

-Claim to fame
+Rise to fame

 Both Vivian and Dorothy Dandridge originally made up the band The Wonder Children, organized by their mother Ruby Dandridge (also a performer) in Cleveland, Ohio.
 When they added Etta Jones to the group, they changed their name to The Dandridge Sisters and moved to Los Angeles.
 They originally began performing as aspiring dancers after studying at the Loretta Butler School of Dance and the Nash Dancing Company in Los Angeles as well as the Mary Bruce School of Ballet in Chicago, Illinois.
 However, the trio entered a radio show contest at KNX Radio in Los Angeles just for the fun and ended up winning over more than 30 white contestants.
 This win brought them recognition in the music world as singers.
-They began performing shows around Los Angeles in various night clubs and theatres, and then were invited by Joe Glazer (the promoter for the Cotton Club) to perform at the Cotton Club in New York City.
-They moved to New York with their mother Ruby Dandridge, but they were each only 14 years old at the time.
-They were so well-liked at the Cotton Club that they were given a regular spot on the show.
+They began performing shows around Los Angeles in various night clubs and theatres, and then were invited by Joe Glazer (the promoter for the Cotton Club) to perform at the Cotton Club in New York City in 1936.
+They moved to New York with Ruby, Vivian being 15, Dorothy 14, and Etta 17 at the time.
+They were so well-liked at the Cotton Club that they were given a regular spot on the show in 1939, performing in their years at that popular Harlem venue alongside such famous African-American artists and entertainers as Cab Calloway, W.C.
+Handy, and the Nicholas Brothers.